 © 2014 Matthew Steger

-Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), an electrical engineer, a PA DEP licensed radon tester, and a US Dept. of Energy Home Energy Score Assessor.
-He can be reached at: 717-361-9467 or email@example.com.
+Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), an electrical engineer, and a PA DEP licensed radon testing professional.
+He can be reached at: 717-361-9467 or firstname.lastname@example.org.

 WIN Home Inspection has provided a wide array of home inspection services in the Lancaster, PA area since 2002.
 This article was authored by Matthew Steger, ACI - owner of WIN Home Inspection in Lancaster, PA.
 No article, or portion thereof, may be reproduced or copied without prior written consent of Matthew Steger.